Jerson Cabral: Bastia

 In summer 2016 Cabral moved abroad on a free transfer to play for French side Bastia, but was loaned to Sparta in the January 2017 transfer window.

 Levski Sofia

-On 12 September 2017, Cabral signed a two year contract with Bulgarian club Levski Sofia.
+On 12 September 2017, Cabral signed a two-year contract with Bulgarian club Levski Sofia.

 Pafos

 In September 2019 Cabral joined Cypriot side Pafos.

 Ionikos

 On 10 July 2021, he signed a contract with Ionikos on a free transfer.

+Kalamata

+On 30 September 2023, Cabral signed for Super League Greece 2 club Kalamata.

+Volendam

+After a year without club football, on 31 January 2025 Cabral signed with Volendam on an amateur basis.

 International career

 Cabral was born in the Netherlands to a Cape Verdean father, and Dutch mother.
 He played at various levels for Dutch youth teams, including the Netherlands U17s, Netherlands U19s, and Netherlands U21s.
 In March 2016, Cabral was called up to the Cape Verde national football team for 2017 Africa Cup of Nations qualification against Morocco.

 Personal life

 Jerson has a twin brother, Jercely.
 His cousin, Garry Rodrigues, is also a footballer who also played for Levski Sofia before Jerson.
-Jerson also fathers two daughters and a long time girlfriend.
+Jerson also fathers two daughters with a long term girlfriend.